IsakJones/blog/about.md

 permalink: /about/
 ---

 I'm an aspiring software engineer looking for a junior role.
-I'm most interested in backend development, and I am particularly passionate about fintech, but my priority is finding a role where I can learn, be challenged, and deliver concrete results.
 I'm currently attending the [Recurse Center](https://www.recurse.com), a selective, self-directed, community-driven educational retreat for programmers.

 I've mostly coded in Go and Python and used tools such as Git, Github, and PostgreSQL.
 I'm currently working on a payments processor API, [Polka](https://www.github.com/IsakJones/polka).
 I'm also passionate about developing a well-rounded [computer science education](https://www.teachyourselfcs.com) - I've mainly studied algorithms and networking, but I'm also familiar with the basics of other topics, including databases, concurrency, operating systems, programming paradigms, and computer architecture.